What to Bring

-Doing so will help you move in quickly, will make it easier to move rooms should you need to isolate or quarantine, and will ensure you can easily check out should the residence halls close unexpectedly during the academic year.
+Doing so will help you move in quickly, will make it easier to move rooms should you need to isolate or quarantine.

-- Luggage, totes, and travel bags that you can quickly load with essential items in the event you have to be isolated, quarantined, or experience a residence hall closure due to COVID-19.
+- Luggage, totes, and travel bags that you can quickly load with essential items in the event you have to be isolated or quarantined.

-- Personal Protective Equipment, cleaners, disinfectant, face masks, gloves, and other wellness supplies that you will use to ensure your living environment is clean and disinfected regularly.
+- Cleaners, disinfectant, face masks, gloves, and other wellness supplies that you will use to ensure your living environment is clean and disinfected regularly.

 For Your Room…